Person working at a desk with hands on their head

 During open enrollment, HR representatives often block off hours in their calendars to respond to employee questions about coverage, requirements, and deadlines.
 HR teams in larger companies may even conduct special meetings or hold benefits fairs, all designed to help employees understand their benefits options so they can make informed decisions.

 Despite your own best efforts to communicate important information and deadlines, you may have employees who don’t successfully enroll on time.
-And missing the deadline can have serious consequences for your employees—including loss of coverage or the inability to change coverage options.
+And missing the open enrollment deadline can have serious consequences for your employees—including loss of coverage or the inability to change coverage options.
 As an employer, you may be faced with administrative burdens and unhappy or unproductive employees.

-Legally, no. In fact, the terms of your benefits plans may prohibit you from making exceptions for employees who do not make benefits elections within a certain time period—such as before the new plan year begins.
+Legally, nothing.
+In fact, the terms of your benefits plans may prohibit you from making exceptions for employees who do not make benefits elections within a certain time period—such as before the new plan year begins.

 The only exception to these terms is if an employee qualifies for a special enrollment period (SEP).
 Employees who experience qualifying life-changing events (such as getting married, divorced or legally separated, having or adopting a child, or moving to a new residence or work location that affects benefits eligibility) are eligible to enroll in or make changes to their benefits elections outside of the open enrollment period.
 It’s a good idea to create simple and comprehensive policies and procedures so you’re prepared in the event of an SEP.